Having to do a vacuum leak repair, is more common than you would think.

-So, the most common symptoms of a vacuum leak; are rough/high idle, misfires and a check engine light.
+So, the most common symptoms of a vacuum leak, are rough/high idle, misfires and a check engine light (CEL).
 Although vacuum leaks can be a pain, most of them are easily repairable.
 Periodically, check your vacuum lines.
 Because, over time, they will start to get hard and brittle and start leaking.

 Lean mixtures can detonate, damaging pistons and bearings.
 As a result, of not doing a vacuum leak repair.
 Higher than normal exhaust temperatures, can also lead to catalytic converter meltdown.